mdequanter/DJITello/README.md

 # DJI_tello_set_wifi.py
 An easy way to connect your DJI tello drone to your local Wifi Access point or Wifi router

+# DJI_missionPad.py
+This code will detect mission pads.
+Use following code  detect a mission pad and measure distance.
+The detection is based on an infrared sensor on the Tello It does not use the camera, so the camera is free to use for other stuff a guide can be found on :  https://dl-cdn.ryzerobotics.com/downloads/Tello/Tello%20Mission%20Pad%20User%20Guide.pdf